HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment: Experimental Results, Analyses, and Discussion

 \subsection{Ablation Experiments}

-We conduct comprehensive ablation studies to quantify the contribution of key components within the HiRQA framework.
-We investigate the role of each loss function and compare our proposed higher-order ranking strategy (Pair-of-Pairs) against standard pairwise objectives (RankNet and margin loss), and study the impact of design choices in the image degradation model, prompt formulation, and training strategy.
-The main results are summarized in Table~\ref{Tab:Ablation_Loss}-\ref{Tab:additional_ablation_analysis}, and an extended set of ablation for Table~\ref{Tab:additional_ablation_analysis} is provided in the supplementary material. }
+{ We conduct comprehensive ablation studies to quantify the contribution of key components in the HiRQA framework.
+In addition to analyzing the ranking formulation, we compare our proposed higher-order supervision (Pair-of-Pairs) against standard pairwise objectives (RankNet and margin loss), and study the impact of design choices in the image degradation model, prompt formulation, and training strategy.
+The main results are summarized in Tables~\ref{Tab:Ablation_Loss}-\ref{Tab:additional_ablation_analysis}, and an extended set of ablation for Table~\ref{Tab:additional_ablation_analysis} is provided in the supplementary material. }

-\textbf{Contributions of Loss Terms.} We conduct an ablation study on the KonIQ-10k dataset by selectively enabling the ranking loss $\mathcal{L}_{\text{ranking}}$, the embedding distance loss $\mathcal{L}_{\text{embdist}}$, and the text-image alignment loss $\mathcal{L}_{\text{align}}$.
+\textbf{Contributions of Loss Terms.} We conduct an ablation study on the Koniq10k dataset by selectively enabling the ranking loss $\mathcal{L}_{\text{ranking}}$, the embedding distance loss $\mathcal{L}_{\text{embedding}}$, and the text-image alignment loss $\mathcal{L}_{\text{align}}$.
 As the results in Table~\ref{Tab:Ablation_Loss} demonstrate, using only $\mathcal{L}_{\text{ranking}}$ serves as a baseline for relative ordering among distorted images.
 This improves the model's ability to rank image quality, as reflected in higher SROCC.
 However, it lacks explicit supervision for the magnitude of the predicted scores, leading to slightly lower PLCC scores.

-To structure the learned embedding space, we incorporate the embedding loss $\mathcal{L}_{\text{embdist}}$, which supervises the differences in predicted quality scores based on embedding similarity.
-This encourages the magnitude of predicted scores to better reflect perceptual differences, leading to a $1.9\%$ ($3.01\%$) improvement in SROCC (PLCC) over the baseline.
+To structure the learned embedding space, we incorporate the embedding loss $\mathcal{L}_{\text{embedding}}$, which supervises the differences in predicted quality scores based on embedding similarity.
+This encourages the predicted scores to better reflect perceptual differences, leading to a $1.9\%$ ($3.01\%$) improvement in SROCC (PLCC) over the baseline.
 Similarly, introducing the text-image alignment loss $\mathcal{L}_{\text{align}}$ guides the model using weak semantic supervision, improving SROCC (PLCC) by $4.1\%$ ($5.6\%$).
 This shows that aligning image features with distortion-aware text prompts provides additional structure that benefits both ranking and magnitude of the predicted scores.
-When all three loss terms are combined, HiRQA achieves the best performance with a $6.8\% $($11.1\%$) increase in SROCC (PLCC) compared to the baseline scores.
+When all three loss terms are combined, HiRQA achieves the best performance with a $6.8\% $($11.1\%$) increase in SROCC (PLCC) compared to the baselines.